 as well as flooding affecting the racecourse and buildings at Ascot:

 0.74 metres sea level rise would mean flooding at high tides affecting the foreshore reserve and roads in Shelley:

-and also in Attadale, as well as Alfred Cove and Applecross:
+and also in Attadale (including part of the cricket ground), as well as Alfred Cove and Applecross (including the tennis courts):